Muhammad Saleem Rajput

 Muhammad Saleem Rajput is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 28 March 1968 in Sukkur.

 He has a degree of Bachelor of Commerce from Shah Abdul Latif University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-1 SUKKUR-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-1 SUKKUR-I in the 2013 Pakistani general election.